 Select All from Authors where FirstName = “Bernard”

+ZIM was not only more intuitive than SQL, being slightly more English-like, but underneath its eloquent, polite exterior was power incarnate.
+SQL handled data one record at a time, a waste of valuable processing time.
+ZIM handled data in large chunks, having implemented advanced mathematical set processing concepts within its DBMS.
 The fact that it was better, having been developed in part to compensate for SQL’s deficiencies, would make no difference.
-For purists and conformists, the ZIM DBMS was not relational, something that would not have been obvious to even the most sophisticated user and which had no impact on its inter-operability with other databases.
+For purists and conformists, the ZIM DBMS was not relational, something that would not have been obvious to even the most sophisticated user and which had no impact on its interoperability with other databases.

-I won’t go into the details of why one is superior to other, but just to give you an indication of how the ZIM DBMS was ahead of its time, the world is just now moving away from the relational to the hierarchical model.
-The advantage of this model being proven convincingly with the introduction of XML (eXtensible Markup Language), a new way of storing and exchanging information electronically, and its hierarchical.
+The architecture of the ZIM DBMS was based on the hierarchal model (think of an organization chart), not on the old relational model, and was far ahead of its time.
+I won’t go into the details of why one is superior to other, but just to give you an indication of how the ZIM DBMS was ahead of its time: twenty years later, the world began moving from the relational to the hierarchical model, the advantage of this model having been proven convincingly with the introduction of XML (eXtensible Markup Language), a new way of storing and exchanging information electronically and hierarchically.